 Kathleen M. Rodgers is a novelist whose work has appeared in Family Circle Magazine, Military Times, and in several anthologies.
 A professional writer for more than forty-five years, her novels have garnered many awards and favorable reviews.
 She’s been featured in USA Today, The Associated Press, and Military Times.
-The Flying Cutterbucks is her fourth novel and is the April 2021 Book of the Month for The International Pulpwood Queens and Timber Guys Reading Nation.
+The Flying Cutterbucks is her fourth novel and is a 2021 WILLA Literary Award Finalist in Contemporary Fiction from Women Writing the West.
 It released June 2020 from Wyatt-MacKenzie and is represented by Diane Nine, President of Nine Speakers, Inc. Rodgers is working on her fifth novel and is a grandma to grandsons Reader (8) and Colton (2).
 Her two big rescue dogs, Denton and Jav, offer emotional support along with her husband, Tom, a retired pilot and her biggest champion.

 Born and raised in Clovis, New Mexico, Kathleen M. Rodgers is a novelist whose stories and essays have appeared in Family Circle Magazine, Military Times, and in anthologies published by McGraw-Hill, University of Nebraska Press/Potomac Books, Health Communications, Inc., AMG Publishers, and Press 53.
 In 2014, Rodgers was named a Distinguished Alumna from Tarrant County College/NE Campus.
 Three of her aviation poems from the book Because I Fly (McGraw-Hill) were featured in an exhibit at the Cradle of Aviation Museum on Long Island, NY.
 In 2017, the Clovis Municipal School Foundation in Clovis, NM awarded her the Purple Pride Hall of Honor Award under the "Sports and Entertainment" category.